jockrow/first-uppercase/README.md

 Replace a selected text by applying each space separated word with its first letter in UPPER CASE and next in lower case.

-If you would like to buy me a coffee
+If you would like this extension you can support me:

 [![donate](https://img.shields.io/badge/Donate-PayPal-green.svg "paypal")](https://paypal.me/jockrow?locale.x=es_XC)